steffenyount/super-scorpio/README.md

 * Investigate building a web based control interface that's accessible over the USB connection.
 * Implement runtime persistence in flash for channel configs and palette based pixel feeds (should survive software updates)
+* Implement an alternate runtime strategy for power limiting with an alternate shutdown strategy, or hiccup mode, etc.
+* A V pin added to the DG input pins could be a useful addition to the input headers.
+It would allow us to detect when a source controller turned off its ARGB LEDs by cutting their power.
+We could then take action to zero out our rx_channel buffers when the input's power is cut.
 * Possibly explore a new hardware/software implementation based on RP2350B for other use cases?
 With 3 PIO blocks dedicated to TX, this could theoretically drive 48 ARGB channels concurrently.
 Would this work as an HDMI adapter?
 Could this drive a 128x72 ARGB pixel display composed of 36 individual 32x8 panels at 60fps?
 Or drive a 256x144 ARGB